ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    As part of the \[VLAN -> (ODU0)] and \[(ODU0) -> VLAN] adaptation
-   functions configurations in nodes S2 and S6, PNC1 configures also the classification rules required to associated only the Ethernet client traffic received with VLAN ID 10 on the R1-S3 and R2-S6 access links with this EVPL service.
+   functions configurations in nodes S2 and S6, PNC1 configures also the classification rules required to associate only the Ethernet client traffic received with VLAN ID 10 on the R1-S3 and R2-S6 access links with this EVPL service.
 The MDSC provides this information to PNC1 using the {{CLIENT-SIGNAL}} model.